RadSpaceEd/my-nvim/README.md

 * leap.nvim, a plugin for ultra fast navigation.
 * gruvbox colorscheme, replace onedark
 * marksman, a neat language server for markdown
-* a few keymaps and configurations for markdown files
+* markdown.nvim and a few keymaps for dealing with markdown files
 * guess-indent, replacing vim-sleuth
+* Harpoon

 Things that I removed
 * vim-fugitive (I'm seeing if I want to replace it with lazygit)